NaanProphet/launchpad-shruti-practice/README.md

 Particularly interesting notes to listen for are indicated in bold.

-The MP3s are saved inside the `docs/` folder, but for GitHub.com and mobile convenience here is a Soundcloud playlist as well.
+The MP3s are saved inside the `docs/` folder, but for general (mobile) convenience the same is uploaded as a Soundcloud playlist.

 [![](docs/soundcloud-playlist.png)](https://soundcloud.com/krimb1/sets/launchpad-shruti-practice-demos/s-R2feWIr0MIf)